becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 ## **RELEASE NOTES AND DIRECTIONS**
 Release | Notes and Directions
 ------------ | -------------
-v3.2(0) to v3.4(0) | Battery life and general performance improvements. iOS 11 / Xcode 9 / Swift 3.2 - 4.0 compatibility. **Notice:** SDK Users who wish to submit apps to the Apple App Store will need to add the following shell script execution to their build process: `bash"${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BecoSDK.framework/strip-frameworks.sh"` (see the Build Setup section below). **Notice:** In iOS 11/Xcode 9, several additional privacy keys are required in the Info.plist (see updated Project Configuration section below). v3.1(6) to v3.2(0) | Improve behavior in spotty internet conditions (SDK-60).
+v3.4(0) to v3.5(9) | Battery life improvements.
+Improved tracking accuracy.
+Assign a new HSID with each 'userName'.
+Add ".authorizedWhenInUse" to valid states to run. iOS 11.x / Xcode 9.2 / Swift 4.0.3 compatibility. **Notice:** SDK Users who wish to submit apps to the Apple App Store will need to add the following shell script execution to their build process: `bash"${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BecoSDK.framework/strip-frameworks.sh"` (see the Build Setup section below). **Notice:** In iOS 11/Xcode 9, several additional privacy keys are required in the Info.plist (see updated Project Configuration section below). v3.2(0) to v3.4(0) | Battery life and general performance improvements. iOS 11 / Xcode 9 / Swift 3.2 - 4.0 compatibility. v3.1(6) to v3.2(0) | Improve behavior in spotty internet conditions (SDK-60).
 Correct App Store submission problems (SDK-61). v3.1(5) to v3.1(6) | Battery life improvements. v3.1(4) to v3.1(5) | Ensure delegate is called on location status changes (SDK-55).